 Solemnity: Nativity of St. John the Baptist (ABC)

 Today we celebrate the birth of John, cousin of Jesus.
-The Church only celebrates three births: the birth of Jesus, Mary and John.
-We celebrate the first two because they were conceived in grace, free from original sin, and we celebrate John because he was sanctified in his mother's womb in her sixth month, when Mary, already pregnant with Jesus, goes to visit her cousin Elizabeth.
+The Church celebrates only three births: that of Jesus, that of Mary and that of John.
+The first two because they were conceived in grace, without original sin, and John because he was sanctified in the maternal womb at six months, when Mary, already pregnant with Jesus, goes to visit her cousin Elizabeth.

-1. The people were asking, "Who will this child be?"
-The Canticle of Zachariah is already an answer: "And you, child, you will go before the Lord, preparing his path."
-Every Christian, like John, has been called from his mother's womb to carry out a mission in salvation history.
-Let us renew our commitment as forerunners of the Messiah.
-Hopefully we can say as John did: "After me comes another whose sandals I am not worthy to untie."
+1. The people wondered: "What will this child be?"
+Zechariah's canticle is already an answer: "And you, child, will go before the Lord to prepare his ways."
+Like John, every Christian has been called from his mother's womb to carry out a mission in the history of salvation.
+Let us renew our commitment as precursors of the Messiah.
+May we be able to say like John: "After me comes another, whose sandals I am not worthy to untie."

-3. John is called to be a starting point in many processes of conversion.
-"The hand of the Lord was with him," to lead him into the desert and prepare the way of the Lord.
-The conversion preached by John is a preparation for Baptism in the Spirit.
-Salvation comes from the desert where John was preaching.
-It is there that he will meet Jesus and there he will leave his post, showing him to the multitudes that were waiting.
+3. John is called to be the starting point of many movements of conversion.
+"The hand of the Lord was with him" to lead him to the desert and prepare the ways of the Lord: The conversion that John preached is a preparation for baptism in the Spirit.
+Salvation comes from the desert where John preached.
+There he will meet Jesus and there he will leave his place to him, pointing him out to the crowd that is waiting.
 Salvation comes through Jesus, God made man.

-4. We also should make the experience of John our own, to point out Jesus who is present in the desert of our cities.
-We are not going to save the world, but we can show where salvation can be found.
-Words are not enough; we must spend our lives giving the Lord the place he deserves, just as John did by his martyrdom: he diminished so Jesus would increase.
-He disappeared so that the Savior of the world would appear.
+4. We too should reproduce John's experience: Point to Jesus, present in the desert of our cities.
+We are not going to save the world, but we can point out where it can find salvation.
+Words are not enough, it is necessary to give one's life to leave the Lord the place that belongs to him, as John will do in his martyrdom: he has decreased so that Jesus might grow.
+He has disappeared so that the Savior of the world might appear.

-Will we be successful in having Christ received by our brothers and sisters?
-Will we be able to throw down the evil of the King Herod's that have taken up residence in the homes in our cities?
-Will we be able to gather all the inhabitants of our towns around the Eucharistic table to rejoice in the birth of a hope that is called Jesus?
-Yes, with the help of God!
+Will we succeed in having Christ welcomed by our brothers?
+Will we be able to dethrone the evil of the Herods who have installed themselves in the houses of our cities?
+Will we be able to gather around the Eucharist all the inhabitants of our towns to rejoice in the birth of a hope that has the name of Jesus Christ?
+Yes, with God's help!